EsGibtKeineMItte/BetaCore/README.md

 # Betacore
 This is an OpenSource Minecraft Core

-Authors: LinksKleineMitte, YoyoNow, Chaoscaot444, Zeanon
+Authors: linksKeineMitte, YoyoNow, Chaoscaot444, Zeanon Special thanks to: Exceptionflug.

-Version: 1.0 Alpha
+Version: 0.3

 Licences: GLP V3